 A note on Kylian Mbappé: Mbappé transferred to Real Madrid in summer 2024.
-He has no involvement in this final.
+He had no involvement in this final.
 Any reference to Mbappé in connection with PSG in this match is factually incorrect.

 PARIS SAINT-GERMAIN